duydanghuynh/BlueTalk/README.md

 - The Ultimate Guide to Android Bluetooth Low Energy
 - BLESSED Coroutines, a Bluetooth Low Energy (BLE) library for Android using Kotlin Coroutines
-- Kotlin Beautiful Low Energy (BLE) | by Siamak (Ash) Ashrafi .
-Database topics:
+- Kotlin Beautiful Low Energy (BLE) | by Siamak (Ash) Ashrafi

+Kotlin - Database topics:
 - SQLite Database for Android - Full Course
-- Android Kotlin Fundamentals: Create a Room Database .
+- Android Kotlin Fundamentals: Create a Room Database

 Other Android topics:
 - Finally, a clean way to deal with permissions in Android
 - StartActivityForResult is Deprecated! (mongodb.com)
 - Mirror your Android Screen to Laptop (Windows 11)